Gawler: Transport

 Gawler's horse-drawn tram service opened in 1879.
 It operated for both goods and passengers from the railway station along what is now Nineteenth Street (then known as part of Murray Street) and Murray Street (the town's main street) to a terminus near where the Gawler Central station is now.
 It passed the James Martin & Co engineering factory, providing a convenient way to deliver heavy equipment such as locomotives manufactured there.
 Broad gauge locomotives were taken directly on the tramway, narrow gauge were transported on specially-built flat-bed trucks.
 There were also sidings at May Brothers and Company, Roedigers, and Dowson's Mill.
 The tram closed in 1931 replaced by a bus, and the tracks lifted soon after.

 The tram route is now part of Adelaide Metro bus route number 491.

+The Gawler aerodrome is an airport serving the town of Gawler.
+It was built in 1941 and was used as a Royal Australian Air Force (RAAF) base, before now becoming the home of the Adelaide Soaring Club and the Gawler Airfield Squadron of the Australian Air League.

 Racing

 Gawler & Barossa Jockey Club

 Horse racing began in Gawler in the 1840s, very early in the history of the town.
 A racecourse in the vicinity of Gawler South was soon established and the principal race of the state was held there in the latter part of the decade.
 It did not follow the circular layout that is almost universal in Australia but was straight: horses had to sprint to the end of the track, go around a post and race back to the winning post.

 In the early 1880s, after a slump in racing, there was a revival and the present-day racecourse at Evanston was first used.
 The race club was inaugurated in 1883.
 In 1901, the racecourse was purchased for £1500.

 During the Second World War, all race meetings were held in Adelaide, due mainly to a military camp being set up at Evanston.

 Following some amalgamations with other clubs, the Gawler & Barossa Jockey Club was incorporated in 1971.

 In 1992, the Controlling Body reduced the distribution of Totalisator Agency Board profits, which caused hardship to provincial and country clubs.
 In the late 1990s, the club was earmarked for closure; however, it persisted and it now describes itself as "progressive".